You’re here because you’re wondering — what does CV stand for?

 CVs, an abbreviation for the Latin term curriculum vitae, are a type of detailed job application document used in academia and certain career fields in the U.S.

-You’re still wondering — what is a CV when applying for a job?
+But just what is a CV?
 To answer your question, we first need to know: where do you live?

 What is an American CV?